svenslaggare/aiprojekt/README.md

 Run "make run-grammar".
 The program should take ~10 sec to start.

 ## Generate results
-There are three types of results that can be runned:
+There are three types of results that can be generated:
 "make eval-nogrammar"
 "make eval-grammar"
 "make eval-userlearning"
-This takes about 30 mins to complete.
+This takes about 20 mins to complete and the output is res/evaluation folder (each type in a seperate folder).